-✓ Your money is more accessible
+Your money is more accessible

 Homeowners have the satisfaction of knowing their property is likely to increase in value over time, but for the short-term, their major asset is on lockdown.
 If you need to sell your home during the first few years of homeownership, you could lose money given the various costs involved, such as REALTOR® fees and possible fees for breaking a mortgage.
-If ready access to your nest egg is important, it's better to keep renting.